CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-openms.md

 The *GNPSExport TOPP tool* can be ran on a consensusXML file and the corresponding mzML files to generate a MS/MS spectral file (MGF format) and corresponding feature quantification table (.TXT format) that contains the LC-MS peak area intensity.

-For each *consensusElement* in the consensusXML file, the *GNPSExport* produces one representative *consensus MS/MS spectrum* (named *peptide annotation* in OpenMS jargon) outputed in the MS/MS spectral file (.MGF file).
+For each *consensusElement* in the consensusXML file, the *GNPSExport* produces one representative *consensus MS/MS spectrum* (named *peptide annotation* in OpenMS jargon) outputed in the *MS/MS spectral summary file* (.MGF file).
 Several mode for the generation of the *consensus MS/MS spectrum* are available and described below.
 Note that these parameters are defined in the GNPSExport parameters file (.INI file, [available with that link](openms_gnpsexport/GNPSExport.ini)).

 ##### Usage and Options for GNPSExport TOPP tool: